WHAT DO DISTRICTS GET BY ENROLLING IN TEXQUEST?

 WHAT HAPPENS IF MY DISTRICT DOES NOT PAY THE INVOICE?

 Districts that do not pay the September 2016 invoice will lose access to TexQuest resources on January 17, 2017.
 If a District loses access because of non-payment, access will be restored when the invoice is paid.
-The Primary District Contact will be notified of the District’s re-activated status via an email from the TexQuest Support Center.
+The district contacts on file will be notified of the District’s re-activated status via an email from the TexQuest Support Center.

 IF MY DISTRICT LOSES ACCESS, DO WE HAVE TO SIGN UP AGAIN?